m-ld/m-ld-website/src/topics/what-do-i-need.md

 ---
+tags:
+  - topic
-tags: faq
+  - faq
-question: To use m-ld, what do I need?
+title: To use m-ld, what do I need?
 patterns:
   - what * (you|I) need
 summary: For <b>m-ld</b> you need an engine and a messaging layer.